June-Skeeter/Module6_GEOS270/index.md

 ---
 layout: default
-title: Module 3
+title: Module 4
 nav_order: 1
 ---

-# Data Visualization and CLassification
+# Data Visualization and Classification

+Now that we've covered the types of data and data modesls.
+Lest talk about how we display that data and make maps with it!

 # Deliverables